RodzAmor/Chess-Neural-Network/README.md

 ## Data Source

 The game data used in this project was obtained from [lichess open databases](https://database.lichess.org/).
+I used May 2023 in order to have a data set size of over 100 million games.
+I also included a smaller Lichess dataset of ~100 thousand games from January 2013 which is used a sample for experimenting with the data and ensuring the program works as expected before training the larger model.

-I used May 2023 in order to have over 100 million games which I split for 80% training and 20% testing.
-I also data obtained all my games that I played on my Lichess account (SteveMAlt) to build a model based on my playing style.
+I also data obtained all my games that I played on my Lichess account, [SteveMAlt](https://lichess.org/@/SteveMAlt) to build a model based on my playing style.
 However, my data set is much smaller than the open databases.

 ## Exploratory Data Analysis

 Before building the model, I performed some exploratory data analysis on the pgn files in order to get an idea of the data and how to build a streamlined pipline for the data science process.
-I analyzed basic statistics on the games played as well as viewed the distribution of the player ratings.
-You can find more from the exploratory data analysis notebook. <!-- as well as in the pdf uploaded in my website.
+I analyzed basic statistics on the games played as well as viewed the distribution of the player ratings. <!--You can find more from the exploratory data analysis notebook as well as in the pdf uploaded in my website.
 NOT COMPLETED YET -->

+## Data Preprocessing

+According to the Lichess database website, only 6% of the pgn games have the evaluation score included.
+As a result, I had to both cases differently.
+For games with an eval included, I just used the evaluation score provided.
+However, for games that did not have it, I used the latest stockfish engine as of August 2023 to evaluate the position and manually add the evaluation score as a label.

 ## Installation